infosoftas/info-subscription-doc/source/billing/standalone.rst

 |projectName| is designed to take care of most recurring billing needs.
 However in some cases it might be desirable to create an additional invoice that is not recurring, but still using the existing information from the subscription platform.

-A few xxamples where such invoices may be beneficial:
+A few examples where such invoices may be beneficial:

 - Single/One-off product sales using existing agreements
 - Special initial transactional costs (delivery of hardware for instance)